gatsby-inc/gatsby-starter-newsletter/README.md

 For this exercise, you will implement the backend of a newsletter sign-up form — validating input and persisting successful submissions.

-Your engineering team has already been provided a functional UI where users can sign up for the newsletter.
-For this exercise, you'll only be building the backend that handles requests from the UI (You won't need to make any additional changes to the UI itself.)
+Your engineering team has already provided a functional UI where users can sign up for the newsletter.
+For this exercise, you'll only be building the backend that handles requests from the UI (you won't need to make any additional changes to the UI itself.)

 Your implementation should meet the following requirements: